joshbruce/fourth-earth-raw/public/additions/content.md

 Player B rolls for the toss and succeeds, character B tosses the full speed loader to character A who catches it.

 While character A is loading the firearm, with speed, character B puts their hand on the shoulder of character A - and calmly says, “You got this.”
-Player C reduces character C’s physical battery by 3 while player A increases players A’s physical battery by 3.
+Player C reduces character C’s physical battery by 3 while player A increases character A’s physical battery by 3.

 Player A reduces the difficulty to 0.
 Character A takes a breath, raises the firearm, aims, and fires.